samthakur587/LLM_playground/README.md

 4. View Conversation History: The conversation history with the AI assistant for each model is displayed in separate containers.

 5. Clear History: You can clear the conversation history by clicking the "Clear History" button.

+6. Vote: you can vote the model which one is doing great as it reflict in leaderboard.

+7. Leaderboard: you can see the winner and losser model as globel result.

 ---
 ##  Repository Structure